Miraculous Mathematics On the Beauty of Exceptions

 of physical reality).

-It describes the 248 ways to rotate an object with 57 dimensions.
+It describes 248 ways to rotate a 57-dimensional object.

 The so-called Atlas Project culminated in an optimized computation about the